to Overview

 Accessing Private Fields and Methods with XRayInterface

-This posting is about accessing private fields and methods, by adopting a foreign interface to a given java class (not already implementing the given interface).
+This posting is about accessing private fields and methods, by adopting a foreign interface to a given Java class (not already implementing the given interface).
 Why?
-Yet, in my former posting about Repairing Legacy Code I mentioned the challenge of accessing hidden state (private fields) before and after method invocations.
+In my former posting about Repairing legacy code I mentioned the challenge of accessing hidden state (private fields) before and after method invocations.

-- for explicitly visualizing the contents of an object
+• to explicitly visualize the contents of an object

 Each visible state in Java is typically accessed through an interface.
-Consider a simple Java-Bean Name
+Let us consider a simple Java-Bean Name:

 public class Name {